JonathanCass/todo/README.md

 Clear Completed button working.
 Delete item button working.
 Items left counter working.
 Flexible list length.
+Adding items to the list while completed tab is active will not change display, those items will be visible once the all or active filter is selected.

 Known Issues:
 Requires unique names, likely solution - throw error and require new name on attempt to input nonunique name.

-If the completed filter is active when the clear completed button is clicked the display automatically shows active items with no filter selected, likely solution - unknown at this time.

 The check box status (checked unchecked) is all over the place.
 Not sure how to fix that either.

+Need to keep filters highlighted when the buttons lose focus.

 Instructions:
 Build a To do application using React